-This creative freedom is exciting and liberating, which is the opposite of how many designers feel when they begin using Adobe Illustrator or Photoshop.
+Diving into the creative process with paints, charcoals, pencils, or other mediums is one of the most rewarding parts of our craft.
+This creative freedom is exciting and liberating, which is the opposite of how many designers feel when they begin creating digital textile designs in Adobe Illustrator or Photoshop.
 Because the digital design process is so different you feel like your creativity comes to a screeching halt as you enter the world of small boxes (pixels) and the selector tool (the arrow).

 You may be thinking, why should I have to learn Illustrator or Photoshop?
 There’s a good reason why.

-In today’s textile design market, both clients and printers are requesting digital artwork.
-If you are unfamiliar with these programs it’s natural that you may feel that your hands are tied and you’re unable to take your artwork to the next level.
+In today’s textile design market, both clients and printers are requesting digital textile designs.
+If you are unfamiliar with Photoshop or Illustrator it’s natural that you may feel that your hands are tied and you’re unable to take your artwork to the next level.
 You want to deliver great results for clients and buyers—all while maintaining sanity and a smile.
 Every designer who has gone through this process gets it!

 Are you ready to accept that it is important to use Illustrator and Photoshop?
 But not ready to deal with the frustrations of finding your digital groove?
 Here are three problems and solutions that may help you.
 I know they helped me, and made a huge difference in my outlook and the outcome of my efforts.

-1. You are forcing yourself to use the wrong program.
+1. Stop forcing yourself to use the wrong program

 Adobe Photoshop and Adobe Illustrator are both fabulous programs for creating and editing digital artwork; however, almost every artist does prefer one program over the other.
 It’s human nature to have preferences, even with technology.
 Likewise, it’s human nature to resist technology we don’t fully understand.